Traditional French Ratatouille Recipe

 - Chop the remaining vegetables while the eggplant drains.

-- Refresh the oil if needed then add the zucchini and yellow squash.
-Cook until it begins to brown and soften a bit.
-Transfer to the bowl with the eggplant.
+- Refresh the oil if needed, then add the zucchini and yellow squash.
+Cook until they begin to brown and soften a bit.

-- Refresh the oil again if needed.
-Toss in the onion and cook until it begins to soften then add the bell peppers.
-Cook that a bit until it softens up then add the garlic and give it a stir until it’s fragrant.
+- Then add the bell peppers.
+Cook until they soften up then add the garlic and give it a stir until it’s fragrant.

-- Add the crushed tomatoes, bay leaf, dried oregano and crushed red pepper flakes.
+- Add the crushed tomatoes, bay leaf, dried oregano, and crushed red pepper flakes.

 - Season with salt and pepper and toss in the fresh basil.